-Estimates of total expenditure on recruitment services are calculated as the sum of Intermediate Use (purchase price) and Government Final Consumption Expenditure sourced from the Australian National Accounts: Input-Output Tables, Product Details (ABS cat. no. 5215.0.55.001) for Input-Output Product Classification (IOPC) 72110010 (Employment placement and recruitment services).
+Estimates of annual total expenditure on recruitment services are calculated as the sum of Intermediate Use (purchase price) and Government Final Consumption Expenditure sourced from the Australian National Accounts: Input-Output Tables, Product Details (ABS cat. no. 5215.0.55.001) for Input-Output Product Classification (IOPC) 72110010 (Employment placement and recruitment services).
+Total quarterly job vacancies from Job Vacancies, Australia (ABS cat. no. 6354.0) are used as a quarterly indicator series to distribute this annual total across the four financial year quarters.